ivotron/ivotron.github.io/_posts/2013-05-15-ff-issdm-description-of-project.md

 devising QoS techniques suitable for the exa-scale requirements and (2) coordinating network changes in a consistent way.

-Quality of service implemented in software-based, centralized controllers can potentially bring real-time optimization and satisfiability of hard constraints.
+Quality of service implemented in software-based controllers can potentially bring real-time computing to the network.
 In this project we plan to leverage the work done in our group [@pineiro_rad-flows_2011] in the context of real-time systems and apply it to the new emerging field of SDN-based QoS.
-With such a solution, the entire software stack (from application to network, passing through memory and CPU) could get hard performance guarantees, simplifying significantly the development of workload management.
+With such a solution, the entire software stack (from application to network, passing through memory and CPU) could get guaranteed performance, simplifying significantly the development of workload management.

 A network operating under the SDN model runs a (logically) centralized controller that monitors the state of the network and reconfigures the switches dynamically.
-The process of transitioning from one configuration to the next one turns out to be a very similar to the one we have to solve for coordinating transactions at the exa-scale I/O layer.
+We anticipate the process of transitioning from one configuration to the next to be very similar to the one we have to solve for coordinating transactions at the exa-scale I/O layer.
 We plan to evaluate if the methods described in the previous section can be directly applied to the SDN-enabled HPC setting and, if needed, adapt or devise new ones.